This site uses affiliate links and I may earn a small commission when you use my links and make a purchase, at no extra cost to you.

 If you can stay at a place that has gear you can use, you’ll save some money by not having to rent anything.
 In some cases, this can save you $30 – $50 per day, so make sure to factor this in when comparing the costs of accommodation in Hawaii.

 There you Have It – My Best Hawaii Vacation Tips for The Perfect Trip!

 I hope these Hawaii vacation tips were helpful!
 Need some help packing for your trip to Hawaii?
-Check out my best packing tips for women.
-And for some packing inspiration, you’ll love my summer travel outfit packing list.
+Here’s exactly what to wear in Hawaii.
+You can also check out expert tips on travel packing for women.
+And for some packing inspiration, you’ll love my summer travel outfits packing list.